Quantum Ruzsa Divergence to Quantify Magic: Preliminary

-\begin{Def}[\bf Zero-mean state \cite{BGJ23a,BGJ23b}] A given $n$-qudit state $\rho$ has zero-mean, if the characteristic function of $\mathcal{M}(\rho)$ takes values in $\set{0, 1}$. \end{Def} Note that, if $\rho$ is not a zero-mean state, there exists a Weyl operator $w(\vec x)$ such that $w(\vec x)\rho w(\vec x)^\dag$ is a zero-mean state~\cite{BGJ23b}.
+\begin{Def}[\bf Zero-mean state (Definition 23 in~\cite{BGJ23a})] A given $n$-qudit state $\rho$ has zero-mean, if the characteristic function of $\mathcal{M}(\rho)$ takes values in $\set{0, 1}$. \end{Def} Note that, if $\rho$ is not a zero-mean state, there exists a Weyl operator $w(\vec x)$ such that $w(\vec x)\rho w(\vec x)^\dag$ is a zero-mean state (see Lemma 90 in \cite{BGJ23b}).